Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage ('ID of the teacher role to update' and 'The name of the teacher role'), so the structured data sufficiently explains the parameters.
-The description adds no semantic meaning beyond the schema, meeting the baseline for high-coverage schemas.
+The input schema already covers 100% of parameters with clear descriptions ('ID of the teacher role to update', 'The name of the teacher role.').
+The description adds no extra semantic detail beyond the schema, so a baseline score of 3 is warranted.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.